 Leverage the frequency of the real time data to gauge how your investment is performing.
 Based on your satisfaction with current performance, you’ll be able to make much more informed decisions going forward.
 A few things to keep in mind as you look at the current performance of a note you are already invested in:

-- As you consider participating in a future rollover opportunity with the same originator and note series, you can assess whether the level of return being offered is commensurate with the underlying asset portfolio and performance to date.
+- As you consider participating in a future rollover opportunity with the same borrower and note series, you can assess whether the level of return being offered is commensurate with the underlying asset portfolio and performance to date.

 - Lastly, one of the biggest hindrances of investing in alternatives has been the inability to efficiently and frequently obtain valuations.
 For the first time in history, current investors in Percent structured notes will be able to actively compare the value of their private credit holdings with other marked-to-market investments within a broader diversified portfolio.
 The implications of leading with transparency are profound and we believe price discovery can be ascertained outside of prevailing trades in a secondary market.